jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 [Last Week](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-individuals-and-families-new-testament-2023/35?lang=eng)

 ## Community or Bond
-Stuggling to maintain unity (Today and in Greece).
-Is there some way Sunday School could do better at building community?
+Paul saw that the Church of Jesus Christ in Corinth was stuggling to maintain unity, bond, and purpose.
+I find Corinth very similar to the philosopies of Today.
+Is there some way to increase our unity?
+Can Sunday School do more in building community?
 I am thinking both in and outside of Sunday School class.

-Here is my attempt.
+Today I hope we will all give our best effort to bond and build our community, as followers of Jesus Christ.

 `Community/Bond`.
 A week ago, My wife and I went to a Duran Duran concert.
 We saw Peter Bybee and Tex, Julie Prows.
 This week my wife saw Tauna Lang at Costco.
-In both these scenarios, we had a "bond, connection, or community" feeling to those we saw; even though we don't see or talk to these people often.
+In both these scenarios, we had a "bond, connection, or community feeling", to those we saw and conversed; even though we don't often talk to these people at church.
+But we do share through much through lessons, testimonies, socials, and service.
 Consider the mathematical probability of meeting fellow Ward members.
 Does the Lord bolster us, by having these connections?
-Or, are the just by random chance?
+Or, are they just by random chance?

 ### Separated by Accomplishment
 About 40 million Americans have left "the church" in the last 25 years.
 This is referring to Christian Churches.
 Often it comes due to lack of bond or community.